Undergraduate Financial Aid Policies

 Successfully Completed Credit Hours

-Incomplete grades (IA to IF) are considered as coursework attempted but not completed.
+Incomplete grades (I) are considered as coursework attempted but not completed.
 An incomplete grade must be resolved within six (6) weeks of the end of the term (summer, fall, spring) in which the grade was received; at that time, the instructor will assign a grade.
 Permission for additional time beyond the six-week deadline may be granted only with the approval of the instructor and the Office of the Registrar.
 Students must contact the Office of Financial Aid once the grade change has been processed in order to re-evaluate their SAP status for the semester they did not meet SAP.
 The Director of Financial Aid will review and make necessary changes to SAP status.

 Repeated courses are counted in the “hours attempted” calculation for financial aid purposes.
 The repeat grade is treated in the cumulative GPA.
 Students are eligible to repeat a course regardless of whether or not they receive a failing grade during the first attempt.
 According to Federal and State Regulations, students are allowed to repeat coursework as long as the student has not previously passed the course and meet Satisfactory Academic Progress.
 A passed course is considered any grade higher than an “F” or its equivalent.
 Once a student passes the course, he/she can only receive Federal and/or State funds to repeat the course one more time.
 Eligibility for repeat coursework is monitored at the time of awarding and again prior to disbursing funds.